Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Phase-Recovery Noise

-The laser system used to generate the signal pulses will carry a specific amount of phase noise $\delta \varphi$.
-However, this phase noise can be compensated using a strong reference signal sent by Alice, the pilot tone.
-The pilot tone carries a well known phase $\omega t$ with a fixed phase relation to the signal pulse.
+Coherent detection of the quantum signal requires a well-known phase- and frequency relation between the transmitter laser and the local oscillator.
+Moreover, the transmitter laser will carry a specific amount of phase noise $\delta \varphi$.
+This phase noise as well as phase offsets between signal laser and LO can be compensated using a strong reference signal sent by Alice, the pilot tone~\cite{qi2015generating, soh2015self, kleis2017continuous, laudenbach2017pilot}.
+The pilot tone carries a well-known phase $\omega t$ with a fixed phase relation to the signal pulse.
 Bob performs heterodyne detection of the pilot tone, measuring its $q$- and $p$-quadrature.
 If he makes his measurements periodically in a rate of exactly $\omega$, he can determine the deviation from a fixed and temporarily constant reference phase.
 Any such measured drift from this phase is used to readjust the measured phase of the quantum signal accordingly.
-Since phase fluctuations of the signal can be compensated as accurately as the quadratures of the pilot tone can be measured, the remaining phase noise after recovery can be described in terms of the variance of the pilot-tone quadratures.
+Since relative phase deviations of the signal laser and LO can be compensated as accurately as the quadratures of the pilot tone can be measured, the remaining phase noise after recovery can be described in terms of the variance of the pilot-tone quadratures.
 However, the pilot-tone is influenced by various noise sources, very similar to the signal itself:

 where the pilot tone's phase noise is determined by the accuracy of the sampling time:

 In order to translate this angle deviation into a variance of the quadratures, we note that

 Hence a deviation of $\delta t$ will cause the quadrature to deviate according to